shaheen7a/Android--Trip-Booking-App/README.md

 ## Welcome! 👋

 Thanks for checking out this Application.
-Trip booking app, help any customers in buying ticket, travel, transportation, lodging and culinary.
+Trip booking app (UI Only), designed to assist customers in purchasing tickets, planning travel itineraries, arranging transportation, finding accommodation, and exploring culinary experiences.
+With just one app, customers can conveniently access all these services, ensuring a seamless and enjoyable travel experience.

 ![Trip Booking App](./showcase/view01.png)